Jack-McDowell/FRC-Logger/README.md

 ## Code Usage

-See example`.java`.
+See `example.java`.
 Better explanations are forthcoming